 Outside Angers, Terra Botanica is a giant garden theme park with rides and attractions as well as plants and walks.
 It's a great place for all the family, even if your kids are distinctly not of the green-fingered persuasion.

-- Maison Jouis (49 rue Jules-Guitton, tel.: 00 33 (0)2 41 87 46 79) is an excellent charcuterie, locally famous for the rillettes which have won them numerous medals over the years.
+- Maison Jouis (49 rue Jules-Guitton,) is an excellent charcuterie, locally famous for the rillettes which have won them numerous medals over the years.
 Stock up here on pates, hams, and saucissons if you're planning a picnic.

-- If you want to know more about the excellent local wines, stop off at Maison des Vin Anjou-Saumur (5 bis place Kennedy, tel.: 00 33 (0)2 41 17 68 20) just opposite the entrance to the château.
-Specialising in wines from Anjou and Saumur, the knowledgeable staff are happy to help with advice.
+- If you want to know more about the excellent local wines, stop off at Maison des Vin Anjou-Saumur (5 bis place Kennedy) just opposite the entrance to the château.
+Specializing in wines from Anjou and Saumur, the knowledgeable staff are happy to help with advice.

-- The best chocolates, pralines and exotic varieties beautifully boxed or packaged are found at Maison du Quernon (22 rue des Lices, tel.: 00 33 (0)2 41 87 43 01; website).
-But their particularly speciality is Le Quernon d'Ardoise, the Angevin treat of nougat and chocolate the color of blue, reflecting the schist quarried in Anjou.
+- The best chocolates, pralines and exotic varieties beautifully boxed or packaged are found at Maison du Quernon (22 rue des Lices).
+But their particular specialty is Le Quernon d'Ardoise, the Angevin treat of nougat and chocolate the color of blue, reflecting the schist quarried in Anjou.

 - Don't miss the daily fruit, vegetable and flower market in central Angers.
 On Saturday the side streets are taken up with a flea market where you can pick up some good bargains.